OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 additionally analyze the inner loop and determine that it is also parallel, but to be certain we will also add a `loop` directive around the inner loops.

-There is one more subtlty to accelerating the loops in this example: we are attempting to calculate the maximum value for the variable `error`.
+There is one more subtlety to accelerating the loops in this example: we are attempting to calculate the maximum value for the variable `error`.
 As discussed above, this is considered a *reduction* since we are reducing from all possible values for `error` down to just the single maximum.
 This means